Dynamics of defects and interfaces for interacting quantum hard disks: Introduction

 \section{Introduction}

-Interfaces in 2D quantum systems can exhibit rich dynamics driven by quantum effects.
-This includes for instance phase transitions decoupled from the bulk behavior -- the roughening transition, where interfaces change from smooth to rugged configurations \cite{Beijeren1975InterfaceSI,PhysRevB.28.5338}.
-The dynamic properties of these interfaces are equally complex, featuring non-trivial relaxation and potential non-ergodic behavior indicative of quantum many-body scars and Hilbert space fragmentation~\cite{Balducci_2023, PhysRevLett.129.120601,Krinitsin2024}.
-However, understanding real-time evolution in 2D quantum systems remains a significant theoretical challenge due to the complexity of simulating large, interacting many-body systems.
-Constrained quantum matter provides a particularly promising class of systems, as due to the constraints the effective Hilbert space explored during the dynamics remains limited.
-Recent advances in quantum simulators have brought the real-time dynamics of such systems within experimental reach \cite{Weckesser2024bpd,Bernien_2017,Keesling2019,deLeseleuc2019,Browaeys_2020,Ebadi2021,Semeghini2021,Scholl_2021,Bluvstein2021}.
-In particular, Rydberg atomic systems are particularly promising in this context, as the so-called Rydberg blockade mechanism naturally implements constrained configurations \cite{Browaeys_2020}.
+Interfaces in two-dimensional quantum systems can exhibit remarkably rich dynamics driven by quantum interference and constraints.
+Among the most striking phenomena are interface-driven phase transitions that are decoupled from the bulk behavior, such as the roughening transition, where interfaces change from smooth to rugged configurations~\cite{Beijeren1975InterfaceSI,PhysRevB.28.5338}.
+These interfaces also display complex real-time dynamics, including non-trivial relaxation and signatures of non-ergodicity such as quantum many-body scars and Hilbert space fragmentation~\cite{Balducci_2023, PhysRevLett.129.120601,Krinitsin2024}.

+Recent works have further expanded this landscape by identifying a mechanism of ergodicity breaking in constrained quantum systems, namely quantum many-body caging ~\cite{benami_2025,tan2025,jonay2025}.
+Here, quantum interference and local constraints cooperate to dynamically confine the system to a subset of configurations that form flat bands in the spectrum.
+These bands are associated with compact localized many-body eigenstates, which cannot hybridize with the rest of the Hilbert space due to destructive interference.
+As a result, certain initial states exhibit persistent memory and fail to thermalize, even in the absence of disorder or fine-tuning.

+Despite these theoretical advances, simulating real-time evolution in 2D quantum many-body systems remains a formidable challenge.
+However, constrained quantum systems provide a promising route forward: the presence of local constraints significantly reduces the size of the dynamically accessible Hilbert space, making them amenable to both theoretical analysis and experimental simulation.
+In particular, Rydberg atom arrays, which naturally implement kinetic constraints through the Rydberg blockade mechanism, have emerged as an ideal platform for studying such dynamics~\cite{Weckesser2024bpd,Bernien_2017,Keesling2019,deLeseleuc2019,Browaeys_2020,Ebadi2021,Semeghini2021,Scholl_2021,Bluvstein2021}.